Best Google Meet Alternatives (2026) — 4+ Options Compared

 Why Look for Google Meet Alternatives?

-- Cost: While Google Meet has a free tier, its paid plans starting at $7/user/mo (Workspace) can add up quickly for growing teams.
+While Google Meet has a free tier, paid plans starting at $7/user/mo (Workspace) can quickly become expensive as you add team members or need advanced features.

 📊 Quick Comparison Table